New cosmological bounds on hot relics: Axions $\&$ Neutrinos: Acknowledgements

-\acknowledgments W.G. and A.M. are supported by "Theoretical Astroparticle Physics" (TAsP), iniziativa specifica INFN.
-O.M. is supported by the Spanish grants FPA 2017-85985-P, PROMETEO/2019/083 and by the European ITN project HIDDeN (H2020-MSCA-ITN-2019//860881-HIDDeN). \\ In this work we made use of the following \texttt{python} packages that are not mentioned in the text : \texttt{SciPy}~\cite{2020SciPy-NMeth} for numerical sampling of the statistical distributions involved in our data analysis, \texttt{GetDist}~\cite{GetDist} a tool for the analysis of MCMC samples which employs \texttt{Matplotlib}~\cite{Matplotlib} for the realization of the plots in the paper and \texttt{NumPy}~\cite{NumPy} for numerical linear algebra.
+W.G. and A.M. are supported by "Theoretical Astroparticle Physics" (TAsP), iniziativa specifica INFN.
+E.D.V. acknowledges the support of the Addison-Wheeler Fellowship awarded by the Institute of Advanced Study at Durham University.
+O.M. is supported by the Spanish grants FPA 2017-85985-P, PROMETEO/2019/083 and by the European ITN project HIDDeN (H2020-MSCA-ITN-2019//860881-HIDDeN). \\ We thank Luca Visinelli for the interesting suggestions.
+In this work we made use of the following \texttt{python} packages that are not mentioned in the text : \texttt{SciPy} \citep{2020SciPy-NMeth} for numerical sampling of the statistical distributions involved in our data analysis, \texttt{GetDist} \citep{2019arXiv191013970L} a tool for the analysis of MCMC samples which employs \texttt{Matplotlib} \citep{Matplotlib} for the realization of the plots in the paper and \texttt{NumPy} \citep{NumPy} for numerical linear algebra.